Ok-Devansh/Mercedes-Benz/README.md

 ## Journey of this project
 Raw Data ↓ Data Cleaning (Python) ↓ MySQL ↓ Data Analysis ↓ Power BI Dashboard ↓ Business Insights

+*Disclaimer*⚠️
+The dataset and Mercedes-Benz logo used in this project is intended solely for educational and portfolio purposes.
+It does not represent official or proprietary company data, and any analysis or conclusions are based on the available sample data.

 ## What's inside?
 Crest-Bank-Customer-Insights/ │ ├── python/ ├── sql/ ├── powerbi/ ├── image,screenshot/ ├── project report/ ├── final presentation/ └── README.md